 Heading out on a winter hike?
 Nice!
-In this post, you’ll find a huge set of winter hiking tips to keep you warm, safe, and happy.
+In this post, you’ll find a great set of winter hiking tips to keep you warm, safe, and happy.
 Let’s do this!

 Enjoy camping?
 Check out our huge set of winter camping tips.